-School nurses may meet parents of new pupils at welcome evenings organised by the school, but you can ask to see the school nurse at other times.
-The school nurse will usually offer you a health check for your child within your child's first year of schooling.
+The school nursing team will usually offer you a health check for your child within your child's first year of schooling (the 4-5 year old health needs assessment).
 This usually involves checking your child's height and weight, vision and hearing.
-The nurse may ask you to fill in a questionnaire and invite you to come and talk to them about your child's needs.
+The school may ask you to fill in a questionnaire and invite you to come and talk to them about your child's health needs.

-The school nurse can advise on support for children with health problems and special needs.
-They have links with health visitors who may discuss your child's health needs with the school nurse.
-The school nurse also provides links to specialists, such as speech therapists who help children with communication difficulties, and educational psychologists who help when there are concerns about development, learning or behaviour.
+School nurses can advise on support for children with health problems and special needs.
+They have links with health visitors who may discuss your child's health needs with them.
+School nurses also provide links to specialists, such as speech therapists who help children with communication difficulties, and educational psychologists who help when there are concerns about development, learning or behaviour.
 The school may also have a Special Educational Needs Co-ordinator (SENCo) whose role involves supporting children who have learning difficulties or disabilities such as problems with sight or hearing that make learning more difficult.

-Seek advice from the school nurse if you need support to manage your child's health whilst they are in school.
+Seek advice from the school nursing team if you need support to manage your child's health whilst they are in school.